RomuloPires88/DoEStat/README.md

-# Taguchi DOE Class
+# DoE Statistc (doestat.py)

-A Python implementation of the **Taguchi Method** for Design of Experiments (DOE), providing tools to optimize processes, analyze factor effects, and evaluate quality metrics in robust engineering applications.
+A Python implementation for Design of Experiments (DOE), providing tools to optimize processes, analyze factor effects, and evaluate quality metrics in robust engineering applications.

 ## Overview
+Design of Experiments (DOE) is a powerful approach for systematically planning, conducting, analyzing, and interpreting controlled tests to evaluate factor effects on responses.
+This package offers two distinct yet complementary methods to support experimental design and analysis:

+1 - Taguchi Method:
+The `Taguchi` approach provides a robust framework for process optimization and quality improvement.
+By minimizing the variability in responses and optimizing the mean performance, this method is especially effective in manufacturing, engineering, and other applied sciences.
+Key features include:
+- Evaluation of quality metrics using **Signal-to-Noise Ratios (S/N)** for "Bigger is Better," "Smaller is Better," and "Nominal is Better" objectives.
+- Handling of multiple responses via techniques like the **Multi-Response Performance Index (MRPI)**.
+- Visualization of factor effects, interaction graphs, and predictive capabilities for optimizing responses.
+- Statistical tools such as Analysis of Variance **(ANOVA)** for variance decomposition and factor impact assessment.

+2 - Factorial Design Analysis:
+`Factorial designs` are fundamental for understanding the interactions and contributions of multiple factors in experimental studies.
+This method focuses on:
+- Calculation and visualization of factorial effects, including main effects and interactions.
+- Representation of effects using Gaussian-based probability plots and percentage contribution charts to reveal the most influential factors.
+- Support for error estimation using t-Student distribution, enhancing the reliability of conclusions.
+- Compatibility with both simple and interaction-inclusive experimental designs.
 The `Taguchi` class offers a streamlined way to perform DOE using the Taguchi method, including support for single and multi-response problems.
 It provides robust statistical techniques such as **Signal-to-Noise (S/N) Ratios**, **Multi-Response Performance Index (MRPI)**, effect analysis, interaction checks, response prediction, and ANOVA.

 ## Features
 ### Key Functionalities
+#### Taguchi Method
 - **Signal-to-Noise (S/N) Ratios**: Evaluate quality characteristics with:
   - "Bigger is better"
   - "Smaller is better"